SpellholdStudios/1pp/README.md

       - xoband04.itm (Circlet of the Archmagi): same fixes for opcodes #33, 34, 35, 36 & 37.
 Added one missing equipped effects (`LPM ADD_ITEM_EQEFFECT #19`).
     - weapons specific fixes (400_update_bgii_weapons.tpa):
       - dagg12.itm (Firetooth +3): fixed typos in `LPM \~pulse\~` macro (redundant setr variable set to 152 and 189 should be setg and setb, otherwise they overwrite the setr value and don't set the correct setg and setb values).
-      - halb08.itm (Duskblade +2): fixed a typo copying halb06 instead of halb08.
+      - halb08.itm (Duskblade +2): fixed a typo patching halb06 instead of halb08.
       - hamm10.itm & hamm11.itm (Runehammers): new 1pp_hammers_icons setting gives the choice to assign them, or not, the Borok's Fist's icon.
     - miscellaneous specific fixes (400_update_bgii_misc.tpa):
       - misc89.itm (Edwin's Amulet): added bgmisc89 (BGT and IR compatibility).